luanmds/weather-app-node/README.md

 # Weather App Node

-Weather application create in NodeJS and ExpressJS to weather forecasts on locations from the world.
+Basic Weather application create in NodeJS and ExpressJS to weather forecasts on locations from the world.

 With OpenWeatherMap to get forecast a city.
 See more in: https://openweathermap.org/api